-“While we must recognise that roads are crucial to levelling up, it is vital that the network helps deliver a green led economic recovery from the pandemic and minimise its own impact on the environment.” – Baroness Vere of Norbiton, DfT
+“While we must recognise that roads are crucial to leveling up, it is vital that the network helps deliver a green led the economic recovery from the pandemic and minimise its own impact on the environment.” – Baroness Vere of Norbiton, DfT

-It is important to keep in mind that the strategic road network carries 10 times as much freight than rail and thus Motorways and A Roads will always be needed to support the economy.
-Going forward, a lot more focus will be given to consultations and environmental impact assessments so that Highways England take into account the thoughts and feelings of future road users.
-It is essential for communities to be involved in the process so that they feel they are working with Highways England, not just having projects done to them. - Nick Harris, Highways England
+It is important to keep in mind that the strategic road network carries 10 times as much freight as rail and thus Motorways and A-Roads will always be needed to support the economy.
+Going forward, a lot more focus will be given to consultations and environmental impact assessments so that Highways England takes into account the thoughts and feelings of future road users.
+It is essential for communities to be involved in the process so that they feel they are working with Highways England, not just having projects done for them. - Nick Harris, Highways England

-From the schemes undertaken in RIS 1, Highways England learnt that stakeholder buy in is critical to the success of a scheme, both at strategic and local level.
+From the schemes undertaken in RIS 1, Highways England learned that stakeholder buy-in is critical to the success of a scheme, at both strategic and local levels.
 “Consultation and early engagement, investing time and effort into maintaining relationships with stakeholders and understanding the landscape and environmental impact of schemes are crucial parts of a scheme.” – Nick Aldworth, Highways England Southwest

-It is predicted that it will take some time for confidence to return for public transport use, so it is essential that we make sure streets are safe enough to sustain the active travel boom.
-We also need to focus on improving the environment and air quality for the future generations.
-TfL have secured £100 million for active travel, of which a large amount will be spent over the next 6 months on consolidating the temporary measures into more permanent schemes.
-Money will also be investing into continuing to develop the network of cycle routes and new ones in the pipeline. – Will Norman, TfL
+It is predicted that it will take some time for confidence to return to public transport use, so it is essential that we make sure streets are safe enough to sustain the active travel boom.
+We also need to focus on improving the environment and air quality for future generations.
+TfL has secured £100 million for active travel, of which a large amount will be spent over the next 6 months on consolidating the temporary measures into more permanent schemes.
+Money will also be invested into continuing to develop the network of cycle routes and new ones in the pipeline. – Will Norman, TfL

 Looking forward, the sector has many big challenges to meet, including decarbonisation, promotion of active travel, pollution and congestion, connected vehicle technologies and data sharing, demand for EV charging infrastructure and the differences in ways public transport operates and how we deliver services.